 Wills and Probate Lawyers

-Our wills and probate solicitors are experienced in all aspects of estate planning and administration, from writing up the required documents to handling inheritance after a loved one passes away.
+Our wills and probate lawyers are experienced in all aspects of estate planning and estate administration, from advising on the rules of intestacy and tax planning, to writing up the required documents to handling inheritance after a loved one passes away.

 Learn more about how Setfords can assist you below.